 All members of the San Mateo County Community College District community share the responsibility for preserving the freedom to learn.
 The College's policies and procedures are designed to safeguard this freedom.
-Students attending any college in the San Mateo County College District will have full access to the rules and regulations under which these colleges operate and will be assured an impartial hearing in instances when a regulation allegedly is violated.
+Students attending any college in the San Mateo County College District will have full access to the Board policies under which these college operate and will be assured due process in instances when a regulation allegedly is violated.

 Students enrolled in the Colleges of the District are expected to conduct themselves as responsible citizens and in a manner compatible with the District and College function as an educational institution.

 Students are also subject to civil authority and to the specific regulations established by each College in the District.
 Violators shall be subject to disciplinary action, as defined in Board Policy 7.69.2, and may be denied future admission to the Colleges of the San Mateo County Community College District.